 Tall dog looking at the camera

-When shopping for a thermometer, consider how you will be taking your dog’s temperature.
-If you are comfortable using a rectal thermometer, choose a thermometer with that purpose in mind.
+When shopping for a thermometer, consider how you will take your dog’s temperature.
+If you are comfortable using a rectal thermometer, choose one with that purpose in mind.
 “Because temperature is taken rectally in pets, I generally like thermometers that are tapered and less rigid.
 It also helps when the thermometer gives a quick reading,” says Dela Cruz.

 If you’ll be taking your dog’s temperature through other methods, choose a good quality thermometer that allows for a more accurate reading.
 Some thermometers have a “silent” mode that keeps them from beeping, which is a good feature to look for if you have an easily startled dog.

-For less invasive temperature taking, infrared thermometers (like forehead readers you may already have at home) can be used, but the results may not be as accurate.
+For less invasive temperature taking, an infrared canine thermometer (like forehead readers you may already have at home) can be used, but the results may not be as accurate.
 Remember that these must be used on the skin of the inner ear or your dog’s armpit.

 Dog snuggled feeling sick and may need dog thermometers

-Can you tell if a dog has fever without a thermometer?
+How to tell if a dog has a fever without a thermometer?

-While there are often signs that accompany a fever, the only way to know for sure whether your pet has a fever is by taking their temperature.
-Signs that your pet may have a temperature include loss of energy, shivering, and not eating.
-Pets that have fevers often have ears that feel warmer than normal.
-Keep in mind that your pet may have an elevated body temperature even without showing any signs.
+While signs often accompany a fever, the only way to know for sure whether your pet has a fever is by taking their temperature.
+Signs that your pet may have a temperature include losing energy, shivering, and not eating.
+Pets that have fevers often have ears that feel warmer than usual.
+Remember that your pet may have an elevated body temperature even without showing any signs.

 Can you use a human thermometer on a dog?

 Yes, you can use a human thermometer on a dog.
 Be sure to clearly designate that thermometer as ‘For Pet Use’ only to avoid using your dog’s thermometer with you or your family.
-You should avoid using glass thermometers, however, because these can be dangerous if they break.
+However, you should avoid using glass thermometers because they can be dangerous if they break.

-Can you take a dog’s temperature with a forehead thermometer?
+Can you take a dog’s temp with a forehead thermometer?

 Dog Thermometer: Tips for Success